Skip to main content

 📌 Note: If the construction work order is at or above $500,000, only the branch manager will be notified.
 As more steps get added, the email notifications are specific to the ranges that are created.

-To create multiple steps in a workflow, just follow the instructions in the previous section.
 After clicking Save on the first step, repeat the instructions again while keeping in mind the dollar values for each additional range.

 Deleting a Step in a Workflow